Relevant Region Sampling Strategy with Adaptive Heuristic for Asymptotically Optimal Path Planning: Related Work

 \subsection{Bi-directional Searching Method}

-The RRT and the RRT* methods often fail to find the solution in the required period, especially in the narrow passage problem.
-The RRT-Connect \cite{kuffner2000rrt} is proposed to find the initial solution faster.
-It grows two trees from the source point and the goal region simultaneously.
-It is proved that the RRT-Connect can achieve better performance than the RRT.
-But the method described in \cite{kuffner2000rrt} is not an asymptotically optimal method, so the improved version of bi-directional searching RRT is proposed in \cite{klemm2015rrt}.
-The method described in \cite{klemm2015rrt} is an asymptotically optimal single-query version of the RRT-Connect, called the RRT*-Connect.
-The RRT*-Connect provides asymptotically optimal guarantee like the RRT*, and its efficiency and robustness are proofed in real-world experiments.
-In addition, the bi-directional searching method can be used to combine with the kinematic constraints \cite{wang2021kinematic}, which is essential in generating executable trajectory.
+The RRT and RRT* methods may not always discover a solution within the allotted time, particularly when dealing with narrow passages The RRT-Connect \cite{kuffner2000rrt} is proposed to find the initial solution faster.
+However, the approach described in \cite{kuffner2000rrt} is not asymptotically optimal.
+Therefore, its successor, RRT-Connect, is also not asymptotically optimal.
+To overcome this, an enhanced version of the bidirectional searching RRT is introduced in \cite{klemm2015rrt} to guarantee the asymptotical optimality.
+To take advantage of the benefits of bi-directional search, the kinematic constraints are taken into consideration in the bi-directional search method to generate executable trajectories efficiently \cite{wang2021kinematic}.

-One drawback of the \emph{Informed} RRT* \cite{gammell2014informed} \cite{gammell2018informed} is that it uses the RRT* to search the whole state space before finding the initial solution.
-Therefore, the \emph{Informed} RRT* often fails to find the solution in the required period, same as the RRT*.
-By combining the advantages of both the \emph{Informed} and the RRT*-Connect, the \emph{Informed} RRT*-Connect proposes to use the RRT*-Connect to generate the initial solution and use the \emph{Informed} sampling strategy to constrain the sampling region after the initial solution is found.
-It combines the advantages of both the \emph{Informed} RRT* and the RRT*-Connect.
-The \emph{Informed} RRT*-Connect can achieve a much higher success rate in its simulations than the \emph{Informed} RRT*.
+One drawback of the Informed RRT* \cite{gammell2014informed} \cite{gammell2018informed} is that it uses the RRT* to search the whole state space before finding the initial solution.
+Therefore, the Informed RRT* often fails to find the solution in the required period, same as the RRT*.
+By combining the advantages of both the Informed and the RRT*-Connect, the Informed RRT*-Connect \cite{2020Informed} proposes to use the RRT*-Connect to generate the initial solution and use the Informed sampling strategy to constrain the sampling region after the initial solution is found.
 Besides, the AIT* \cite{strub2020adaptively} can also be viewed as a bi-directional searching method.